SiddhataPatil/embedded_systems/README.md

 Apple is out with its 4th gen custom core ie A10 (14nm) and launched it in iPhone 7 just two days ago i.e. early September last week i.e. early September 2016.

+So as we can see, there is so much competition in this domain, literally pushing each other to acheive great goals, But then there lies a great question, all this hype about 64-bit.
+For a 32 bit microcontroller it can access upto 2^32 i.e. 4GB, while for a 64-bit microcontroller it can access upto 2^64 i.e. 16 EXA bytes.
+Trust me thats a lot.
+Are you really going to use that much memory on your phone?

 -Siddhata Patil

 P.S.
 I am here just stating some fun facts, I am not in favor of any company!
-Fun fact about me: I am a core Android user myself !
+I am a core Android user myself !
 I am just plain excited to be witnessing all this technologies growing every single day right here in the Silicon Valley.